From Rustic to Modern: 6 Stunning DIY Oval Mirror Frames

 4. Elegant Fabric Wrap

-2. Cut and Wrap: Measure and cut the fabric, allowing extra for wrapping around the back of the frame.
-Use fabric glue to secure the fabric, smoothing out any wrinkles or bubbles.
+Step 2: Cut and wrap.
+Measure and cut the fabric, leaving extra fabric for wrapping behind the frame.
+Use fabric glue for attaching the fabric, make sure to get out all the wrinkles and bubbles.

-5. Attach the Mirror: Place the mirror inside the fabric frame, using a strong adhesive to hold it in place.
-Ensure the fabric is tight and secure around the mirror.
+Step 5: Attach the mirror.
+Put the mirror in the fabric frame and use a strong glue to make sure that it stays in place.
+Make sure that the fabric is firm and tightly wrapped around the mirror.

 Oval Mirror example